joseagraz/University_of_Oklahoma-Habashi_Janette/README.md

 - Output files may contain sensitive speech and are not encrypted by the script.
 - The API interface and limits can change independently of this program.

-## Data-handling guidance

-Before processing research, participant, student, patient, or other sensitive recordings:

-- Confirm that the external service is approved for the data classification.
-- Follow applicable consent, institutional, retention, and access-control requirements.
-- Restrict access to the source audio and all transcript files.
-- Remove or rotate embedded credentials before distributing the script.